 The Legal Framework: Inheritance Law in Israel

-Israeli inheritance law generally favors testamentary freedom, allowing individuals to allocate their assets as they wish within the legal framework.
-However, statutory provisions exist to protect certain family members, such as spouses, depending on the circumstances.
-Applications for probate and inheritance orders are handled through the legally designated authorities, with court involvement where objections or disputes arise, and disputes regarding wills may be addressed through mediation or litigation.
+Israeli law generally recognizes testamentary freedom, allowing individuals to distribute their assets as they choose within the statutory framework.
+At the same time, the law protects certain family members, particularly spouses, through defined inheritance rights.
+Applications for probate orders and inheritance orders are submitted to the Registrar for Matters of Succession under the Ministry of Justice, with court involvement mainly where objections or disputes arise.

 Types of Wills in Israel